-How to Write a Villain: 6 Scenes Your Story Needs
+How to Write a Good Villain: 6 Scenes Your Story Needs

 But rewind for a moment.
 Remember that this scene is about a temporary defeat for the protagonist.
 To best accomplish this, it's useful to show a scene where a protagonist relies on old ways or misbeliefs while fighting the villain, and because of this, they suffer a great loss.

-in Harry Potter and the Deathly Hallows, this scene is best scene when Voldemort his enemies, Harry included, a chance to collect their dead.
+in Harry Potter and the Deathly Hallows, this scene is best seen when Voldemort gives his enemies, Harry included, a chance to collect their dead.
 At the same time, he calls out Harry as a coward and invites him into the forest.

 Up to this point, Harry and his friends have fought valiantly, but they can't defeat Voldemort unless, as Harry learns, he sacrifices himself.